Introduction to Decentralized Finance

 The blockchain technology is not a novel thing that appeared out of nowhere.
 First iterations of blockchain networks were proposed in the end of the 1980s.
 The idea of having a digital ledger that can be easily monitored and controlled could be applied to many industries, but the world decided to go in a different direction.

-Bitcoin started its history in 2008 when an anonymous developer proposed the concept and started the development process with some help from enthusiasts.
+Bitcoin started its history in 2008 when an anonymous developer proposed the concept and started the development process with some help from enthusiasts, utilizing public blockchains to ensure transparency and security.
 It was a slow process at the beginning, but quickly picked up the pace during the 2010s.
 The price of BTC exploded during the rise of the “silk road”, a darknet website that facilitated trading of illegal substances and services.

 The connection to illegal trading should have been condemning, but it actually showed many investors and financiers that BTC can be used for many purposes thanks to its anonymity and decentralization.
 Speculators saw the potential of this new type of assets.